There are twelve types or species of “true” foxes in the genus Vulpes. In fact, foxes live all over the world except for Antarctica.

 Diet: Small mammals, birds, lizards, and insects.
 They get most of their water from their prey.

-Fun facts: Largest ear to body ratio of all the foxes and smallest size.
+Fun facts: The Fennec Fox has the largest ear to body ratio of all the foxes and smallest size.
 Groups of fennec foxes build large social multi-roomed dens.
 Very fast and evasive.
 The fennec fox is the national animal of Algeria.
-The fennec foxes’ paws have been studied for tire traction because they are able to grip the sand and move quickly.
+The fennec foxes’ paws have been studied for tire traction because they are able to grip the sand and move quickly (source).

 Kit Fox (Vulpes macrotis)